 If there’s one thing in life that shouldn’t require much effort, it’s going to the bathroom.
 Straining, grunting, clenching the teeth and holding the breath may be a normal physiological response to the frustration of not being able to evacuate the bowels.
 But not only is this condition frustrating, straining can be deadly.
 That’s because it can cause congestion of blood vessels and the heart.
 Supposedly, straining is what killed Elvis Presley, who died of a heart attack while desperately trying to pass a bowel movement.
-Eating too many peanut butter, banana and bacon sandwiches will do that to you.
+(Eating too many peanut butter, banana and bacon sandwiches like Elvis did will do that to you.)

-So if you don’t want to die on the throne like the King (of rock and roll), take a page from the thousands of years old tradition of traditional Chinese medicine (TCM).
+So if you don’t want to die on the throne like the King, take a page from the thousands of years old tradition of traditional Chinese medicine (TCM).

 Ancient Chinese peasants weren’t eating Elvis’ favorite fatty foods, of course.
 But TCM theory has addressed poor bowel movements millenia before the first fast food restaurants sprouted across the Far East.
 (Chinese people of generations ago, especially those in the noble class, had something in common with Elvis: they were also guilty of eating too much fatty, fried food, mostly in the form of pork.)